dpinela/DeathsDoor.Randomizer/README.md

 - Weapon: which weapon to start the game with (defaults to Sword).
 Can also be randomized.
 - Pools: whether to add each of the above randomizable pools to the overall pool.
   For pools that are not selected, all their locations are left as vanilla and their items will not be found elsewhere.
+- Skips: whether to add each of the above skip types to the logic.
 - Extra Life Seeds: adds additional life seeds to the item pool, to make it easier to plant pots for healing or to unlock the Green Ancient Tablet of Knowledge check.
 Use of this setting will create items bearing multiple life seeds if enough are added.